 **This is all the more remarkable in Pszoniak’s case, since, as previously mentioned, his dialogue is dubbed in by a French actor.

 ***I’m not sure what, exactly, to call the place where Danton and Robespierre meet.
 Their room is private, but the building is not.
 I’ve seen the location referred to as a “hotel” in other pieces about the film, so that’s what I’m going with.
-If any eighteenth-century French historians are reading this, please correct me if you know a better or more accurate term.
+If any historians who specialize in eighteenth-century France are reading this, please correct me if you know a better or more accurate term.

 POST SCRIPT: If you are interested in fiction about the Reign of Terror, I would highly recommend Hilary Mantel’s A Place of Greater Safety.
 Mantel’s novel follows Danton, Robespierre, and Desmoulins from cradle to guillotine; and the book gorgeously evokes the atmosphere of the French Revolution through its many twists and turns.
 The events covered at the end of A Place of Greater Safety and the events of Danton overlap, but the characterizations of each main player differ significantly enough to make the film and the novel quite interesting to compare.